 The new exam will be split over two parts, held on two separate occasions.
 The first part consisting of a written paper, containing 75 Multiple Choice questions (MCQs) and 50 Extended Matching questions (EMQs).
 The total time allowed for this part will be 2 ½ hours.
 Candidates who are successful in the written section will automatically be entered to the practical OSCE assessments (Objective Structured Clinical Examinations).
 This will consist of 15 practical OSCE stations, each lasting five minutes, with two rest stations.

 The candidate will complete all paperwork related to the exam.
 Harriet Ellis customer service will then submit these applications before the appropriate deadline.
 You will be given forms by our customer service department to complete in due course.
-In your induction, Harriet Ellis Training & Recruitment Group will explain all deadlines related to the students to ensure a smooth course experience.
+In your induction, Harriet Ellis Training Solutions will explain all deadlines related to the students to ensure a smooth course experience.

 The candidate will complete all paperwork related to the exam.
 Harriet Ellis customer service will then submit these applications before the appropriate deadline.
 You will be given forms by our customer service department to complete in due course as well as having form online to submit.
 You will find information relating to each form and an induction to your course on your E-learning Course.

 Deferring an Exam